babblevoice/tino/README.md

 #### Options

 - `--exclude-content` - do not load content files, passing any templates unpopulated to the output directory
-- `--exclude-lists-main` - do not generate the main list for any content directory where a `.list` template is available, but generate lists for the tags in that category as usual

 ### Notes